Grant Information:

 The Montana Tobacco Use Prevention Program provides funds to the OPI to provide grants to Montana schools for implementing strategies to reduce youth tobacco use.
 Grant recipients will be awarded up to $10,000 per school or up to $20,000 per school district to support student tobacco use prevention strategies.
 While the grant does state a district can apply for up to $20,000, the purpose for establishing this threshold is to accommodate for larger districts who have more than one school to address with grant funding.

-About Vape Detectors: Purchasing Vape Detectors was allowed in previous grant cycles, with the desired goal being to prevent/reduce student vaping in schools.
-Until we have a better understanding about the efficacy of these sensors, we're eliminating vape detectors as an allowable grant expense this year.
+About Vape Detectors: Purchasing Vape Detectors is not an allowable expenditure with these grant funds.
+Until we have a better understanding about the efficacy of these sensors, we're eliminating vape detectors as an allowable grant expense.
 In the meantime, we're working to gather data from schools currently utilizing them.

-If your district has installed vape detectors, we are very interested to hear about your experiences with them.
-Please respond to these questions.
+If your district has installed vape detectors and you haven't previously responded, please respond to these questions.

 Potential Prevention Strategies: (Certainly not an exclusive list) For links to these resources click HERE.